 Many people consider it a failure if their blood ketone levels are not above 1 mmol/L. Some will increase fat consumption to help foster ketosis and/or continue to cut carbs to virtually nothing, approaching more of a carnivore-type diet.
 Everyone differs in their metabolic makeup – more reasonable minds recognize this and consider 0.5 mmol/L to reflect a state of ketosis.

-That said, it does help to monitor ketones and blood glucose when first starting out.
-Many people use urine strips, which are cheap and handy at first, but they only measure one type of ketone – acetoacetate – which levels off after the first few weeks, giving many the impression that they are no longer in ketosis.
-Instead, as the body becomes more adapted to using fat as fuel it produces a different type of ketone – beta-hydroxybutyrate (BHB) – which can only be measured in blood.
+That said, it does help to monitor ketones and blood glucose when first starting.
+Many people use urine strips, which are cheap and handy at first.
+Still, they only measure one type of ketone – acetoacetate – which levels off after the first few weeks, giving many the impression that they are no longer in ketosis.
+Instead, as the body becomes more adapted to using fat as fuel, it produces a different type of ketone – beta-hydroxybutyrate (BHB) – which can only be measured in blood.
 Keto Mojo makes a popular dual blood ketone/glucose monitor for those interested in tracking ketones and glucose over the long term.
 Alternatively, ketone breath meters measure acetone, a less abundant ketone body.

-A ketone meter could also be used to test the limits of protein consumption and gluconeogenesis by looking to see if ketones drop with increased protein intake.
+You can also use a ketone meter to test the limits of protein consumption and gluconeogenesis by looking to see if ketones drop with increased protein intake.

 Monitoring ketones is not necessary on keto and could easily be skipped.